Eppo-exp/eppo-docs/docs/sdks/server-sdks/dotnet.md

 ### Querying for a Bandit Action
-To query the bandit for an action, there are multiple overloads of the `getBanditAction()` function you can use.
-This function takes the following parameters:
+To query the bandit for an action, use the `GetBanditAction()` method.
+The most specific implementation of `GetBanditAction()` takes the following parameters:
 - `flagKey` (string): The key of the feature flag corresponding to the bandit
-- `subject` (ContextAttributes): The key of the subject or user assigned to the experiment variation along with the subject's Categorical and Numeric attributes
+- `subject` (ContextAttributes): The key of the subject or user assigned to the experiment variation along with the subject's categorical and numeric attributes
-- `actions` (IDictionary<string, ContextAttributes>): Map of actions (by name) to their Context (Categorical and Numeric)
+- `actions` (IDictionary<string, ContextAttributes>): Map of actions (by name) to their context (categorical and numeric) attributes
 - `defaultValue` (string): The default *variation* to return if the flag is not successfully evaluated